Wanna Stay Out of These?

 Many different tools have been created to repair ball marks, including single-pronged and fork-shaped tools.
 Almost any pointed tool, including a golf tee, can be used to effectively repair a ball mark.
 Using the proper technique is the key to success.
 Avoid using a lifting or twisting motion because this can damage turf roots.
 Once you have finished pulling turf inward toward the center, gently tamp the area down with your putter to create a smooth, firm surface.

 Course care and etiquette are both an integral part of the playability and beauty of the places WE play.
 Please make sure to fix divots and pitch marks while on the course.
 Players should find and fix their own plus three more near that location if possible.
 Entering bunkers on the low side and properly raking them is not only essential to the condition of the course, but also respectful to your fellow players.
-Utilize the entry and exit gates as well as keeping the carts behind the designated cart signs is essential to certain courses maintaining their teeth.

-At any Golf Dr Tour event this is not an option.
+Remember, at any Golf Dr Tour event this is not an option.

 Rule #1: You WILL fix your damage!!!